 Likewise, Citroen also installed steering-wheel paddles and low rolling resistance tires.
 With these specifications, the new C5 offers comfort in driving as well as a fuel economy rating of 51 miles per gallon (4.6 l/100 km) and a drop in its carbon dioxide emissions level to 120 grams per km.

-The new C5 is also offered with a new-generation 2.2 liter HDi engine that has an output of 204 bhp and 450 Nm of torque, and is partnered with a 6-speed automatic gearbox.
-The saloon type has a top speed of 143 mph (230 km/h), can accelerate from zero to 62 mph (0-100 km/h) in 8.3 seconds, and has a combined-cycle consumption of 40 mpg (5.9 l/100 km).
+The 2011 Citroen C5 facelift is also offered with a new-generation 2.2 liter HDi engine that has a max output of 204 bhp as well as a peak torque of 450 Nm.
+Sending power to the wheels through a 6-speed automatic gearbox, this 2.2 liter HDi engine allows the saloon version of the 2011 C5 to accelerate from zero to 62 mph (0-100 km/h) in just 8.3 seconds and reach a top speed of 143 mph (230 km/h).
+The 2011 C5 saloon has a combined-cycle consumption of 40 mpg (5.9 l/100 km).

-Meanwhile, the tourer variety can go as fast as 140 mph (225 km/h), is capable of getting from zero to 62 mph (0-100 km/h) in 8.6 seconds, and has a combined-cycle consumption of or 38.5 mpg (6.1 l/100km).
+On the other hand, the Tourer variety of the 2011 Citroen C5 facelift can go as fast as 140 mph (225 km/h) and is capable of sprinting from zero to 62 mph (0-100 km/h) in just 8.6 seconds.
+It also returns a combined-cycle consumption of or 38.5 mpg (6.1 l/100km).

 The carbon dioxide emissions level for the 2011 Citroen C5 saloon is at 155 grams per km, while for the Tourer, the figure is 159 g/km.
 What makes this version stand out among the rest is its chrome-finished double tailpipe.